Security in Hawaii

 LocationTotal Security Guard EmploymentAverage Salary

-All of United States1,057,100$35,830
+All of United States1,124,890$36,700

-BLS May 2021 employment of Security Guards by State
+BLS employment of Security Guards by State.

 Unarmed and Armed Security Guard Requirements

 Does Hawaii require a security guard license?
-Unarmed security guards are only required to have a license if the company they work for requires it.
+Unarmed security guards are only required to have a license if the company they work for requires it. according to the Department of Commerce and Consumer Affairs.

 Related: